aztfmod/symphony/scripts/gitlab-server/README.md

 - determine the version of gitlab
 - generate managed identities and assign contributor to sub (TODO - needs validation)

-## Configure the server

-- deploy maretplace image (size, region, dns)
-- install the certificate (cert path)
-- update config with dns entry
-- change firewall to use ssh for specific IP addresses, enable access for runners within vnet
-- ssh to server# Configure a gitlab environment that supports CAF/Lucidity Development (Story)

-## Pre-requisites

-- Create a DNS entry (doc it)
-- Generate a certificate for the dns entry with letsencrypt (doc it) also support self signed certs
-- determine the version of gitlab
-- generate managed identities and assign contributor to sub (TODO - needs validation)

 ## Configure the server (richard)

 - deploy maretplace image (size, region, dns)